gazellawificom/webhook-trigger-fishbowl/README.md

 **{birthday}** - Visitor Birthday<br />

-### Installing
+### Installing / Configuring

 Upload "fishbowl-webhook-trigger-example.php" into your project folder.
 Example: http://yourcustomsite.com/project/fishbowl-webhook-trigger-example.php.
 Once the file is uploaded you may then edit "fishbowl-fishbowl-webhook-trigger-example.php" by replacing the variables with the 'XXXXXXX' values with your specific details.
 Some of the details you may acquire from your Fishbowl marketing account or from their support.

 ```
 //======================================================================//